Learning Resource Centre

 Accessing learning independently

 The Learning Resource Centre (LRC) is more than a library; it is a place at the heart of the school where students can access learning independently – hence the name.
 The LRC is fully staffed to provide a safe, supportive environment for students outside lesson times and supports many lessons held within curriculum time.
 The LRC is open daily from 7:30am to 4:00pm.

 There are 3 areas in the LRC giving us the ability to have many things going on at the same time.
-The reading area has comfortable seating for students, there are tables and chairs for independent work and small groups to work or revise.
+The reading area has seating for students to sit and read quietly, there are tables and chairs for independent work and revision.
 The computer area is used for homework, coursework and independent learning.
 In all, the LRC can accommodate approximately 60 students.

 All curriculum areas make extensive use of the resources and facilities.
 A few lessons are time-tabled in the LRC but most lessons that take place there are at the request of teaching staff who wish to use the books and computers and have access to the adaptable space and resources.
 Reading is seen as being important in opening the door to learning and students are encouraged to borrow books from the LRC during break and lunch time.

 The Homework Club is well attended before and after school by students from all year groups but there is plenty of space for more!
 Help and a quiet space are available every day between 7:30 and 8:30 am in the morning and from 3.05 to 4:00 pm after school.
 Students do not need to book to attend, at after school sessions they just sign in and there is always someone there to support and encourage them in their work.
 It also provides a safe place after school for students whose parents can not pick them up at 3.05pm.

 The LRC is open at break and lunch time for reading and silent study.